 - Allconnex local representative

 The GCFMG provides input to the RIDC. the RIDC will make decisions and feed these decisions back to GCFMG.
-The input from the GCFMG which incorporates local information and issues will perform a key role in providing direction for the IDC to advise QFRS on future bushfire management strategies.
+The input from the GCFMG which incorporates local information and issues will perform a key role in providing direction for the IDC to advise QFES on future bushfire management strategies.

 Bushfire management plans